jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Ignore arrogant pricks and focus on the game.
 Anyone can earn a Wikipedia page if they inspire someone else to think "the worlds need to know."

-## What You Can Do Today

-Writing a book is hard.
-One of the things that kept me motivating was realizing how many other people are out there working to build the Main Street economy too.
-Some small examples are below.

-[Galaxy Zoo](https://www.zooniverse.org"): Gives anyone the chance to classify stars and galaxies.
-You might even be the first to discover something new.

-[Common Voice](https://voice.mozilla.org/en): Lets anyone donate their voice, anonymously, of course.
-Now even small companies can improve their software with audible commands.

-[Stack Overflow](https://stackoverflow.com): People can ask any question and get a reliable answer from an expert.

-[Kickstarter](https://www.kickstarter.com/): Lets the people be their own investment group and fund their own products.

-These sites aren't perfect, of course.
-But they're young, getting better every day, and quickly put majical power of modern tools into the hands of the middle-class.

-Add these communities to all the food trucks, singers, podcasters, painters, programmers, makers, and the rest of the awesome workers hustling to make an honest living doing what they love.
-You get the era of mass-collaboration.

-To empower all these great people, even more, we need a new and improved rulebook.

 ## The Era of Mass-Collaboration Is Only Waiting for a New Rulebook

 The happier we are, the healthier our society.
 As shown above, we're making progress with new websites and apps.
-But, we'll be the happiest once we evolve to the Internet Age by clicking a modern philosophy.
+But, we'll be the happiest once we click a modern philosophy and evolve to the Internet Age.
 Because as player gods, we can install a modern rulebook.
 What I call the Life Star.

 I'll show you an example of it.